BeyondCombustion/Communities/README.md

-# Dry Herb Vape Communities

 [Go here if you'd like to add your community or suggest another](https://github.com/BeyondCombustion/How-To-Contribute)

-## Communities for discussion of dry herb vapes (and dab stuff too)
+# Communities for discussion of dry herb vapes (and dab stuff too)

 [/r/ccv - Cream City Vapes subreddit](https://reddit.com/r/ccv)